GifZeb/GettingStarted/README.md

-# This is a dummy
+# This is a dummy.

 ## Don't consider this file for any project files.
+## There are some few important stuff if you forget how to use GitHub.